Black Rock Coalition: BRC's stance on origins of rock music

 Furthermore, other rock music forms not necessarily based in blues were also created by black rock artists.
-Other elements of rock such as many rock guitar sounds were developed my black rock artists such as Chuck Berry, Jimi Hendrix, and others.
+Other elements of rock such as many rock guitar sounds were developed by black rock artists such as Chuck Berry, Jimi Hendrix, and others.
 The rock guitar sounds and rhythms that define rock music were developed by artists like Chuck Berry, Muddy Waters, and Sister Rosetta Tharpe.
 For example, Muddy Waters was one of the first musicians to amplify a guitar, which is one of the defining features of rock music: “Muddy Waters caused a storm by playing through an amplifier, the sort of thing associated with rock n’ roll.”
 The BRC seeks to reclaim these innovations that have come to be considered as white music.

 One of the first rock ‘n’ roll songs to ever be recorded was titled "Sh-boom" by the Chords, an all black male R&B group in 1954.
 The increase in popularity struck influence of covers by both black and white musicians, and unfortunately the new cover made by the Canadian group greatly surpassed the popularity of the original recording.
 Although there was an increased interest that brought in white audiences to the musical genre due to its new exotic sound, the white audience revealed that they felt more comfortable with the Canadian made cover during the beginning of the racial integration stages in music.

 As a part of their mission, the Black Rock Coalition strives to embrace every aspect of black music, regardless of the genre being performed.
 The coalition itself works to document the culture and history of black music so it will be appreciated for what it is and the origins of a genre will not be lost.
 From the time of its creation, the Black Rock Coalition has been famous for hosting historical parties and exhibits, many of which follow along the guidelines that “Rock is black music.
-Rock is everyone’s music, but the origins of rock are Black...
+Rock is everyone's music, but the origins of rock are Black...
 And there's no way you can get around that”.